An inside look at how Chisholm, Gordon spin tracks in studio

 While Gordon was dabbling with the software application Logic Pro as far back as seventh grade, Chisholm performed with the church choir growing up.
 Their music taste ranges from Lil’ Wayne to Adele.

 When the Marlins acquired Gordon on Feb.
 11, distance no longer stood in the way of them collaborating more often.
-Though they don’t have much time to record during the season, they have been known to take advantage of hotel bathroom acoustics or Chisholm’s home studio.
+Though they didn't have as much time to record in-season before Chisholm was dealt to the Yankees ahead of the July 30 Trade Deadline and Gordon was designated and then sent to Triple-A Jacksonville on Aug.
+8, they had been known to take advantage of hotel bathroom acoustics or Chisholm’s home studio.

 “He was just like, ‘Brother, just hop on the song with me,’” said Chisholm, who estimates the duo has recorded 200 songs together. “'Watch, bro.
 I'm going to make us great.
 I'm going to help you out, and it's going to be like this.'”